DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Methodology

 \cparagraph{Token Shuffling (\texttt{TS})} This strategy is slightly similar to ~\citet{LeeHLM20} and ~\citet{YanLWZWX20}, and we implement it by passing the shuffled position IDs to the embedding layer while keeping the order of the token IDs unchanged.

 \cparagraph{Cutoff (\texttt{CO})} This method randomly erases some tokens for token cutoff in the embedding matrix.

-\cparagraph{Dropout (\texttt{DP})} As same as in BERT, this scheme randomly drops elements by a specific probability and sets their values to zero.
+\cparagraph{Dropout (\texttt{DO})} As same as in BERT, this scheme randomly drops elements by a specific probability and sets their values to zero.

 \SystemName incorporates two forms of data view during co-training: a \texttt{HARD FORM} and a \texttt{SOFT FORM}.
-Taking dual-student networks, for example, we use two different data augmentation approaches, such as AD and DO, to implement the \texttt{HARD FORM} data view for them.
-As to \texttt{SOFT FORM} data view, we implement the same data augmentation approach, such as AD with two times of random initialization to guarantee view differences.
-In \SystemName, each student adopts distinct data view encoding to obtain perturbation differences through the combinations of the \texttt{HARD FORM} and \texttt{SOFT FORM}.
+Taking dual-student networks for example, we use two different data augmentation approaches, such as AD and DO, to implement the \texttt{HARD FORM} data view.
+Regarding the \texttt{SOFT FORM} data view, we apply the same data augmentation approach, including AD with two rounds of random initialization to ensure distinct views.
+In \SystemName, each student obtains perturbation differences through the various combinations of the \texttt{HARD FORM} and \texttt{SOFT FORM}.